dsc-courses/practice.dsc10.com/problems/su22-final/q1-best-plot.md

 **Answer: ** None of the above

-We are comparing two categorical variables (`"size"` and toy-sized vs not toy-sized).
+We are comparing two categorical variables (`'size'` and toy-sized vs not toy-sized).
 None of the graphs here are suitable for this scenario since bar plots are used to compare a categorical variable against a quantitative variable, while scatter plots and histograms compare a quantitative variable against quantitative variable.

 # END SOLUTION